ucb-sts/sts/CONTRIBUTE.md

 The best way to add new features is to fork the repository on github and issue a pull request.

-Some tips to getting your pull request accepted:
+Some tips for getting your pull request accepted:

 * Try to adhere to the Google python [style guide](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html).
   Note that we use 2 space indentation rather than 4 space indentation.